aisingapore/PeekingDuck/docs/source/use_cases/object_counting.md

 **2. Object Counting Node**

-The object counting node is called by including `heuristic.bbox_count` in the run config declaration.
+The object counting node is called by including `peek.bbox_count` in the run config declaration.
 This takes the detected bounding boxes and outputs the total count of bounding boxes.
 The node has no configurable parameters.

 **3. Adjusting Nodes**